-The NRCS operates easement programs to provide financial and technical assistance to conserve agricultural lands and wetlands.
+Greenhouse Gas Emissions (CO2-e per bushel) from U.S. soybean production has decreased by 58% since 1980.130 The NRCS operates easement programs to provide financial and technical assistance to conserve agricultural lands and wetlands.
 The wetland easement programs restore cropland to its previous natural wetland condition in either 30-year or permanent easements.
-To date, some 1.8 million hectares of cropland have been enrolled in the program and restored to wetlands.
-126
+To date, 1.2 million hectares (nearly 3 million acres) of cropland have been enrolled in the program and restored to wetlands.
+147